 Why I Love Nutrition

-I grew up in rural Canada, digging my hands in garden soil, eating the miraculous bounty born of seeds, and gazing at majestic prairie sunrises and sunsets.
+I grew up in rural Canada, digging my hands in rich rural soil, eating the miraculous bounty born of seeds, and gazing at majestic prairie sunrises and sunsets.
 A humble and loving beginning.

 I am grateful for much of my childhood.
 I see now that this exposure to planting and harvesting and feasting on simple, natural fare has brought me full circle to today: I am an advocate of sustainable agriculture, and a lover of simple, nutrient-dense whole foods.